-Ward asked if researchers looked at competition (i.e., increasing number of hooks set) resulting in a lower CPUE and if any interaction effect occurs between number of hooks and vessel category.

-Kienzle replied that the data showed that the smaller the boat, the smaller the number of albacore caught.
-A larger boat will on average catch eight to ten times more than an alia.
+Mr. Ward asked if researchers looked at competition increasing number of hooks set resulting in a lower CPUE.
+Also if any interaction effect occurs between number of hooks and vessel category.
+Mr. Kienzle replied that the data showed that the smaller the boat, the smaller the number of albacore caught.
+A larger boat will on average catch 8-10 times more than an alia.
 Clearly, the more hooks set, the more fish will get caught.

-Eric Gilman, director of the Fisheries Bycatch Program with Blue Ocean Institute, asked if fishers were simply adding more baskets to the gear or more hooks per basket because with more hooks per basket, gear-setting is likely deeper.

-Kienzle replied that since a monohull sets ten times more hooks than an alia, setting is probably related to depth.
-He pointed out, however, the prominent oceanographic influence on total catch is how deep the thermocline is-essentially, the deeper the thermocline, the less available the fish are to the hooks.
-So, there is a relationship between depths of hooks and how much warm water is available for the fish to stay in.
+Eric Gilman, Director of the Fisheries Bycatch Program with Blue Ocean Institute, asked if fishers were simply adding more baskets to the gear or more hooks per basket, because with more hooks per basket, gear setting is likely deeper.
+Mr. Kienzle replied that since a monohull sets 10 times more hooks than an alia, setting is probably related to depth.
+He pointed out, however, the prominent oceanographic influence on total catch is how deep the thermocline is - essentially, the deeper the thermocline, the less available the fish are to the hooks.
+So there is a relationship between depths of hooks and how much warm water is available for the fish to stay in.

-Sauni asked if research was still ongoing on oceanographic influences, even if this study concluded that logbook data are more important than oceanographic variables.

-Kienzle said their research is still ongoing.
+Mr. Sauni asked if research was still ongoing on oceanographic influences, even if this study concluded that logbook data are more important than oceanographic variables.
+Mr. Kienzle said their research is still ongoing.

-Langley asked if the analysis is providing information as to the abundance of albacore or is it the model's ability to explain the oceanographic trend by using the year effect.

-Kienzle concurred that the CPUE must provide a picture of the biomass available to fishermen.
+Mr. Langley asked if the analysis is providing information as to the abundance of albacore or is it the model's ability to explain the oceanographic trend by using the year effect.
+Mr. Kienzle concurred that the CPUE must provide a picture of the biomass available to fishermen.
 But it also did not work out to show the oceanographic effect.
-So, basically the model is capable of capturing the trend in average catch but not at explaining why sometimes fishermen are going out and throwing a very large longline set without capturing albacore.
+So basically the model is capable of capturing the trend in average catch, but that does not explain why sometimes fishermen are going out and throwing a very large longline set and are capturing no albacore.
 The study cannot explain this very well.

-Clarke commented that for other albacore fisheries, variables such as ex-vessel price and fuel prices may tend to explain some of the variability in catch rates.
+Mr. Clarke commented that for other albacore fisheries, such variables as ex-vessel price and fuel prices may tend to explain some of the variability in catch rates.